Home » Business Email Etiquette Blog » Danger, Will Robinson! Email Requesting Phone Call

 Yeah, I’m probably dating myself.
 But I’m trying to make a point.

 This is a prime example of how email should not be used in business communications.
-Specifically business communications with new contacts who don’t know you or who you have not yet formed a relationship with.
+Specifically, business communications with new contacts who do not know you or whom you have not yet formed a relationship with.

 I now have an opinion of what this person would be like to work with.
 This experience told me this potential client would be trouble.
 Trouble not worth getting into in the first place.